kennknowles/codeslashslashcomment/2012-09-01-ElasticSearch-Suggestions/ElasticSearch-Suggestions.md

 }
 ```

-So those results are fairly useful, though you probably want to massage their order.
+So those results are fairly useful, though you probably want to massage their order and shingle size,
+and the documents returned are largely irrelevant.
 Suggestions welcome!

 Others have written about similar uses of Solr and Lucene, and their writing inspired some of this post.
 Definitely check them out: